Moises7MC/Moises7MC/README.md

 <br/>

-### ⚡ "Code is like humor.
-When you have to explain it, it's bad." - Cory House
+### ⚡ "Clean code always looks like it was written by someone who cares." - Robert C. Martin

 <br/>